 \section{Mixing Few Walks to Cover Many Vertices}

-In this section we present several bounds on $\tcov^{(k)}$, the multiple cover time from worst case start vertices, based on $\tcov^{(k)}(\pi)$, the multiple cover time from stationarity, and a new notion that we call \emph{partial} mixing time.
-The intuition behind this is that on many graphs such as cycles or binary trees, only a certain number, say $\tilde{k}$ out of $k$ walks will be able to reach vertices that are ``far away'' from the initial distribution.
+In this section we present several bounds on $\tcov^{(k)}$, the multiple cover time from worst-case start vertices, based on $\tcov^{(k)}(\pi)$, the multiple cover time from stationarity, and a new notion that we call \emph{partial} mixing time.
+The intuition behind this is that on many graphs such as cycles or binary trees, only a certain number, say $\tilde{k}$ out of $k$ walks will be able to reach vertices that are ``far away'' from their start vertex.
 That means covering the whole graph $G$ hinges on how quickly these $\tilde{k}$ ``mixed'' walks cover $G$.
 However, we also need to take into account the number of steps needed to ``mix'' those.
 Theorem~\ref{thm:characterupper} makes this intuition more precise and suggests that the best strategy for covering a graph might be when $\tilde{k}$ is chosen so that the time to mix $\tilde{k}$ out of $k$ walks and the stationary cover time of $\tilde{k}$ walks are approximately equal.
-As in the previous section we shall first state our results before proving them in the final two sub-sections.
+As in the previous section we shall first state our results before proving them in the final two subsections.